How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Step-by-Step Guide

 Step-by-step visual guide on how to reset wireless earbuds.
 The diagram features a close-up of a charging case with both earbuds inside.
 Sequential steps are labeled: Step 1 shows the earbuds placed in the case.
 Step 2 highlights the pairing/reset button on the case with an instruction to hold for 10-15 seconds.
 Step 3 shows the LED indicator lights blinking red and blue, confirming the successful reset.

-Step 4: Remove earbuds from the charging case and activate pairing mode.
-Ensure both earbuds are in pairing mode simultaneously and keep them within 3 feet of your Windows device.
+Step 4: Remove earbuds from the case and activate pairing mode.
+Keep both earbuds within 3 feet of your Windows device.

 Step-by-step visual guide on placing earbuds into pairing mode for connection with a Windows laptop.
 The image shows an open earbud case with the earbuds removed and placed near a laptop displaying the Bluetooth settings screen.
 Arrows indicate the required actions: removing the earbuds from the case, activating their pairing mode (indicated by blinking blue LEDs), and keeping them in close proximity (within 3 feet) to the device to ensure successful connection.

-Step 5: In Windows Settings, click Add device, select Bluetooth, click your earbuds, and wait for the Connected confirmation.
+Step 5: In Windows Settings, click Add device, select Bluetooth, choose your earbuds, and wait for Connected.

 Windows Bluetooth settings showing the 'Add device' window where a user selects Bluetooth and pairs wireless earbuds until the connected confirmation appears.